ISA's contributions to the achievement of the 2030 Agenda

 - promoting and encouraging the conduct of marine scientific research in the Area

-The current and future contributions of ISA to the achievement of the 2030 Agenda are described in an independent report commissioned by the Secretary-General of ISA and released in November 2021.
+ISA’s current and future contributions to achieving the 2030 Agenda are described in an independent report commissioned by the Secretary-General of ISA and released in November 2021.

-Although all SDGs are of relevance to the work of ISA, the report highlights that as of today ISA contributes to advance 12 of the 17 SDGs.
+Although all SDGs are of relevance to the work of ISA, the report highlights that, as of today, ISA contributes to advancing 12 of the 17 SDGs.

 Setting up ISA through UNCLOS was a bold and critical commitment by the nations of the world to establish a unique governance architecture through which they would cooperate to co-manage the Area and its resources for the benefit of humankind.
 Without such a governance system, moves to exploit deep-seabed minerals would already be going ahead, in an unregulated way, in the interests of whoever moved fastest to establish their claims, and without any basis for ensuring that exploration and exploitation benefit humankind as a whole.

-If strengthening the rule of law in ocean seabed governance is the essence of ISA’s work, its ultimate goal is the protection of the marine environment and development of deep-sea resources in ways that benefit humanity as a whole.
+If strengthening the rule of law in ocean seabed governance is the essence of ISA’s work, its ultimate goal is protecting the marine environment and developing deep-sea resources in ways that benefit humanity as a whole.

-Different possible paths to meeting rapidly rising global mineral demand have different social, environmental, and economic consequences.
-A critical trade-off may exist between deep-sea mining, which would be highly scrutinised and regulated through ISA, and reliance on growth in weakly regulated sub-sectors and sites of terrestrial mining, leading to substantial social and environmental impacts.
+Different possible paths to meeting rapidly rising global mineral demand have different social, environmental and economic consequences.
+A critical trade-off may exist between deep-sea mining, which would be highly scrutinized and regulated through ISA, and reliance on growth in weakly regulated sub-sectors and sites of terrestrial mining, leading to substantial social and environmental impacts.

 Benefit-sharing arrangements would additionally lead to deep-sea mining revenues being allocated to countries in ways that would contribute to poverty eradication.
-These arrangements are still under discussion and therefore it is not yet possible to assess how significant such financial flows are likely to be or the form in which they will be delivered (e.g., through a global fund) (see Technical Study 31: Equitable Sharing of Financial and other Economic Benefits from Deep-Seabed Mining).
+However, these arrangements are still under discussion.
+Therefore it is not yet possible to assess how significant such financial flows are likely to be or the form in which they will be delivered (e.g. through a global fund) (see Technical Study 31: Equitable Sharing of Financial and other Economic Benefits from Deep-Seabed Mining).

-The transition to low-carbon societies and economies is driving much of the increased need for critical minerals.
+The transition to low-carbon societies and economies drives much of the increased need for critical minerals.
 The demand for those minerals in the immediate future requires an unprecedented scaling up of mineral production worldwide.

-If the responsibility for meeting all the additional demand for metals anticipated by the International Energy Agency were to fall entirely on the terrestrial mining sector, much of this new production would occur in countries with weak regulatory capacity.
+If the responsibility for meeting all the additional demand for metals anticipated by the International Energy Agency fell entirely on the terrestrial mining sector, much of this new production would occur in countries with weak regulatory capacity.

-Deep-sea minerals are also typically of higher quality, in ore grade and concentration, than their terrestrial counterparts, making them more valuable in the transition to low-carbon economies.
-Where land-based ores are of lower quality, a wider exploitation area is required, and this can in turn extend the range of any negative impacts.
+Deep-sea minerals are also typically of higher quality in ore grade and concentration than their terrestrial counterparts, making them more valuable in transitioning to low-carbon economies.
+Conversely, where land-based ores are of lower quality, a wider exploitation area is required, which can extend the range of any negative impacts.

 Increased metal recycling will also be essential to help reduce such impacts, but its potential is nowhere near enough to offset increased demand.
-IEA estimates that, by 2040, recycled quantities of critical metals from spent batteries could reduce combined primary supply requirements for these minerals by around 10 per cent.
+International Energy Agency estimates that, by 2040, recycled quantities of critical metals from spent batteries could reduce combined primary supply requirements for these minerals by around 10 per cent.

 ISA and the processes it oversees enable international visibility of the impacts of deep-sea mining in the Area.
 This offers a considerable advantage in managing those impacts compared to deep-sea mining within national waters and terrestrial mining.
-Neither of these are subject to a global framework to assess and mitigate environmental and social impacts.
+However, neither is subject to a global framework to assess and mitigate environmental and social impacts.

 Another consideration is the limited scale of deep-sea mining being considered.
 At present, less than 1 per cent of the seabed is covered by exploration contracts.
 While there remain significant uncertainties as to the extent of impacts that may be caused by sediment and discharge-water plumes, the area of the seabed that would be affected by deep-sea mining will be much smaller than the area currently under exploration.

-Current exploration and future exploitation regulations require environmental baseline studies and impact assessments and monitoring.
+Current exploration and future exploitation regulations require environmental baseline studies, impact assessments, and monitoring.
 ISA has also adopted the environmental management plan for the Clarion-Clipperton Zone, through which representative habitats are protected from the impacts of future exploitation activities.
-Regional environmental management plans (REMPs) are also being established in more regions where exploration activities are taking place.
+Regional environmental management plans are also being established in more regions where exploration activities occur.

 More than 500 people, including 44 per cent of women, have benefited from ISA’s core capacity development programmes, which include: